 For doors with automatic operators, there are two standards that are referenced by the model codes.
 Low-energy and power-assist operators must comply with BHMA A156.19, and power-operated pedestrian doors must comply with BHMA A156.10.
 Low-energy operators are typically found on doors that are operated by an actuator mounted on the wall, or some other type of knowing act.
 Power-assist doors open manually with reduced opening force.
 Power-operated pedestrian doors are swinging, sliding, or folding doors which usually open automatically when a motion sensor detects an approaching occupant.

-A new edition of A156.10 – Standard for Power-Operated Pedestrian Doors, was approved in July of 2017 and published in August.
-The standard includes an important change with regard to the presence sensors and safety control mats that are required to prevent a door from opening or closing automatically if the surrounding area is not clear.
+The edition of A156.10 – Standard for Power-Operated Pedestrian Doors published in 2017 included an important change with regard to the presence sensors and safety control mats that are required to prevent a door from opening or closing automatically if the surrounding area is not clear.
 This change also applies to low-energy operators that are actuated by a motion sensor, because A156.19 requires these doors to comply with A156.10 when the operator is not initiated by a knowing act.
 The intent of the newly-added requirement for monitoring is to decrease the possibility of injury or entrapment caused by automatic doors with missing, disabled, disconnected, or defective safety sensors and safety control mats.

 The technology used in monitored safety sensors was fairly new when A156.10 was last updated in 2011, but the capability of monitoring sensors has now been available for several years.
 It has not been a standard feature for most automatic-door systems, but going forward it will be mandatory for presence sensors on automatic doors that are required to comply with the 2017 edition of A156.10.
 Existing doors are not necessarily required to comply with the monitoring requirements, depending on the codes and standards that have been adopted in the jurisdiction where the facility is located.
 However, upgrading existing doors may lead to decreased incidents involving malfunctioning or disconnected sensors and door controls.